horkko/biomaj-manager/README.md

 A configuration file is required to work.
 This file called `manager.properties` must be located in the same location as `global.properties` from BioMAJ3.
-It must start with a section called `[MANAGER]` and have the following properties defined to work.
+It must start with a section called `[MANAGER]` and at least have the following properties defined to work.

 ```
 [MANAGER]